Borrow, Return and Renewal

 For the following kinds of materials, the duration applies to all library users:

-- Three days for multimedia materials and back issue journals
+- Three days for Multimedia materials and Serials materials

 - Two hours for Course Reserve materials